Clarinet Concerto (Copland)

-Aaron Copland's Clarinet Concerto (also referred to as the Concerto for clarinet, strings and harp) was written between 1947 and 1949, although a first version was available in 1948.
-The concerto was later choreographed by Jerome Robbins for the ballet Pied Piper (1951).
+Aaron Copland's Clarinet Concerto (also referred to as the Concerto for Clarinet and String Orchestra or the Concerto for Clarinet, Strings, Harp and Piano) was written between 1947 and 1949, although a first version was available in 1948.
+The concerto was later choreographed by Jerome Robbins for ballet The Pied Piper (1951).

 History

 Composition

 Soon after Copland composed his Symphony No. 3, in 1947 jazz clarinetist Benny Goodman commissioned him to write a concerto for clarinet.
 Goodman told Copland biographer Vivian Perlis: